dataf1ow/K-Mix_Bitwig/README.md

 # KMix_Bitwig
-A Script integrating the K-Mix with Bitwig
+A Script integrating the K-Mix with Bitwig.
+Drag the K-Mix folder into yur Bitwig User Controller Scipts folder.

 Ver 0.1 - 10/19/2016